stable-card/mvp-backend/README.md

-# Flex-Perks: Programmable Rewards Card MVP
+# Flex-Perks: On-Chain Programmable Card Benefits

-Flex-Perks is an MVP project for a programmable credit/check card benefits card that individuals can design themselves.
+Flex-Perks is a project for a programmable credit/check card benefits card that individuals can design themselves.

 ## Core Idea